zzonyo/trust-docs-test/source/index.html.md

 created_at should use timestamp of long type as 13 bits (include Millisecond), if send the accurate timestamp for "created_at", query performance will be improved.

-eg. the timestamp "2019/10/18 10:26:22" can be changed：1571365582123.It can also directly obtain the timestamp（ts) from the returned ordering interface(contract_order) to query the corresponding orders.
+eg. the timestamp "2019/10/18 10:26:22" can be changed：1571365582123.It can also directly obtain the timestamp（ts) from the returned ordering interface(swap_order) to query the corresponding orders.

 Please note that created_at can't send "0"